WarrenWeckesser/numtypes/README.md

     See moble's github repo for a maintained version of quaternions.
-* Stéfan van der Walt's class notes from the 2013 "Dive Into NumPy" class, https://github.com/stefanv/teaching/tree/master/2013_scipy_austin_dive_into_numpy Specifically, the steps in examples/quad_dtype show how to add a dtype for the quad precision floating point type provided by gcc.
+* Stéfan van der Walt's class notes from the 2013 "Dive Into NumPy" class, https://github.com/stefanv/teaching/tree/master/2013_scipy_austin_dive_into_numpy
+  - The steps in examples/quad_dtype show how to add a dtype for the quad precision floating point type provided by gcc.
 * NumPy "floatint" example in
       https://github.com/numpy/numpy/tree/master/doc/newdtype_example
   - Not well documented, not updated for Python 3.